Why Add My Voice To this Watershed Issue?

 This approach is overly dismissive.
 Challenging a definition does not automatically invalidate an entire position.
 Even if one adopts a different definition of adoption or an alternative reading of Aquinas, valid concerns may still remain.
 Dr. Garner fails to offer an internal critique, one that enters Letham’s framework on its own terms, to expose internal arbitrariness or inconsistency.
 Without this, Dr. Letham’s broader exegetical, theological, historical, and philosophical arguments remain unaddressed; even a flawed argument does not disappear without adequate refutation.
 Nor does it disappear by re-asserting one’s own position.

-At the very least, even if Garner’s proposal is not identical to ancient adoptionism, he bears the burden of proof to demonstrate how his thesis is sufficiently decoupled from this historic heresy.
+At the very least, even if Dr. Garner’s proposal is not identical to ancient adoptionism, he bears the burden of proof to demonstrate how his thesis is sufficiently decoupled from historic heresy.
+Given the novelty of his claims, he must own this challenge.

 “Aquinas’s axiomatic insistence that persons are adopted, not natures, is one of several ways he participates in the critically important and effective rejection of the Christological heresy of adoptionism, according to which Jesus Christ was born fully human (but not the Son of God) and was later ‘adopted’ as God’s Son.”